DIY Plantain Salve

-Common plantain is a low growing plant.
-It grows, blooms in late Spring and then disappears during Winter.
+Common plantain is a low growing plant that blooms in late Spring or early Summer and then disappears during Winter.
 In fact, it becomes more difficult to find fresh plantain as the Summer progresses.

-There are two types of plantain and either can be used for this plantain salve recipe.
+There are two main types of plantain and either can be used for this plantain salve recipe.

 - broadleaf